Find support organisations, books and other resources to help you cope with cancer of unknown primary (CUP) and its treatment.

 Amazon number (ASIN) : B005QF0J7S

 Authoritative information and practical advice about carcinoma of unknown primary (CUP) from the National Cancer Institute in the US.
+Only available as a Kindle edition.

 The book includes information about signs, symptoms, treatment options, clinical trials and outlook.
 It also includes a complete glossary of technical medical terms and current references.
 The book starts with basic information and advances to more detailed patient information, and then information for doctors.